Does Your Car Insurer Need to Know All Your Kids? Michigan Cases Raise Question

 - Request a written explanation: Ask for an explanation in writing, and request your insurer cite specific policy language that explains the reason for the denial.

 - Consult a professional: Contact an insurance attorney or state insurance regulator for additional help.
-These professionals may be able to help you find a solution.
+These professionals might be able to help you find a solution.

 Don't delay these steps.
 It's important to act quickly after receiving a denial, especially if medical bills or vehicle damage are involved.
 These situations highlight how small details in insurance paperwork can carry major financial consequences.